ddablib/shellfolders/README.md

 In addition to the above files you will find the source code of a [demo project](#demo-program) in the `Demo` sub-directory.

 You can now install the components into the Delphi IDE.
 To do this, the files `PJShellFolders.pas`, `PJShellFolders.dcr` and `PJShellFoldersDsgn.pas` should be added to a design time package.
 If you need help doing this [see here](https://delphidabbler.com/url/install-comp).

-The help file included in the download can only integrate with the IDE in Delphi 3-7 and **_won't work at all on Windows 10 & 11_**.
-For information on how to do this, see [this article](https://delphidabbler.com/articles/article-15).
-Users of other versions of Delphi can either use the help file as a stand-alone file (in which case some links won't work) or you can use the _Shell Folders Unit_ [online documentation](https://delphidabbler.com/url/shellfolders-docs).

-> **NOTE:** The help file is deprecated and is no longer being updated.
-The last update was in the v2.3.1 release.
-Any changes and new features added since then have not been included in the help file.
-For up to date documentation please refer to the [online documentation](https://delphidabbler.com/url/shellfolders-docs).

 ## Demo Program